opattison/olivermakes/_posts/2014-03-23-chichester-shore.md

 date: 2014-03-23 12:35
 updated: 2014-11-28 03:06
 unique-id: 2014-03-23:chichester-shore
+description: 'On a visit to Chichester in southern England, I visited the water’s side at Bosham.'
 image:
   - src: 2014-03-23-chichester-sky-olivermakes-ccbync.jpg
     alt: 'An aging brick boathouse and a cloudy sky near sunset'